Please confirm topic selection

 • trauma specific history

-• full neurological examination
+• full neurologic examination

 • motor and sensory examination by myotome and dermatome, respectively